-9 A "Professional User" of an Exchange Market Data product is any User other than a Non-Professional User.
-A "Non-Professional User" of an Exchange Market Data product is a natural person or qualifying trust that uses Data only for personal purposes and not for any commercial purpose and, for a natural person who works in the United States, is not: (i) Registered or qualified in any capacity with the Securities and Exchange Commission, the Commodities Futures Trading Commission, any state securities agency, any securities exchange or association, or any commodities or futures contract market or association; (ii) engaged as an "investment adviser" as that term is defined in Section 202(a)(11) of the Investment Advisors Act of 1940 (whether or not registered or qualified under that Act); or (iii) employed by a bank or other organization exempt from registration under federal or state securities laws to perform functions that would require registration or qualification if such functions were performed for an organization not so exempt; or, for a natural person who works outside of the United States, does not perform the same functions as would disqualify such person as a Non-Professional User if he or she worked in the United States.
+15 A "Professional User" of an Exchange Market Data product is any User other than a Non-Professional User.
+A "Non-Professional User" of an Exchange Market Data product is a natural person or qualifying trust that uses Data only for personal purposes and not for any commercial purpose and, for a natural person who works in the United States, is not: (i) Registered or qualified in any capacity with the Securities and Exchange Commission, the Commodities Futures Trading Commission, any state securities agency, any securities exchange or association, or any commodities or futures contract market or association; (ii) engaged as an "investment adviser" as that term is defined in Section 202(a)(11) of the Investment Advisors Act of 1940 (whether or not registered or qualified under that Act); or (iii) employed by a bank or other organization exempt from registration under federal or state securities laws to perform functions that would require registration or qualification if such functions were performed for an organization not so exempt; or, for a natural person who works outside of the United States, does not perform the same functions as would disqualify such person as a Non-Professional User if he or she worked in the United States provide access to such data directly to retail investors.
+The External Subscriber and User fees associated with the White Label Service and API Service are charged solely to the Distributor.
+At the Distributor's discretion, it may pass through the External Subscriber and User Fees to External Subscribers who provide Derived Data to their end users.
+If External Subscriber and User Fees and fee reductions are passed through to an External Subscriber by the Distributor, the External Subscriber can benefit from the External Distribution Fee once a Distributor reaches a higher scale, and also from the waiver of the Non-Professional User Fees.
+Therefore, the White Label Service and API Service may provide benefits to both External Subscribers as well as Distributors as Distributors increase their distribution scale.
+The Platform Service extends the Non-Professional User Fee waiver to Distributors of Derived Data who offer a Platform Service to their own end users, allowing Distributors to benefit consistently across services.

-$^{^{10}}$ The Non-Professional User Fee for external distribution of EDGX Top is \$0.10/month.
+$^{^{16}}$ The Non-Professional User Fee for external distribution of EDGX Top is \$0.10/month.

 Like the existing White Label Service and API Service, the proposed Platform Service would be entirely optional, in that it would only apply to Distributors that opt to use Derived Data to create a Platform Service, as described herein.
 It would not impact or raise the cost of any other Exchange product, nor would it affect the cost of Exchange data, except in instances where Derived Data is made available on a Platform Service.
-A Distributor that provides a Platform Service for Exchange data that is not Derived Data or distributes Derived Data through a platform other than an approved White Label Service, API Service, or Platform Service would be liable for the fees normally applicable for the distribution of Exchange data.
+A Distributor that provides a Platform Service for Exchange data that is not Derived Data or distributes Derived Data through a platform other than a White Label Service, API Service, or Platform Service would be liable for the fees normally applicable for the distribution of Exchange data.